-The same validation model runs were done substituting monthly measured inflows to MMWD reservoir with daily flows estimated from correlations with Russian River (inflows to MMWD reservoirs were determined as a function of Russian River flows) as a validation test.
-Similar results were obtained for storage and flows at Lagunitas creek with a slightly underestimation of inflows in some years.
-This comparison, presented in Appendix B validates the use of correlated flows for MMWD's reservoirs when measured flows are not available, and for model runs that use flows estimated from climate models.
+The same validation model runs were conducted by substituting monthly measured inflows to Marin Water reservoir with daily flows estimated from correlations with Russian River (inflows to Marin Water reservoirs were determined as a function of Russian River flows) as a validation test.
+Similar results were obtained for storage and flows at Lagunitas Creek with a slightly underestimation of inflows in some years.
+This comparison, presented in Appendix B validates the use of correlated flows for Marin Water's reservoirs when measured flows are not available, and for model runs that use flows estimated from climate models.